 APHA works with partners such as the National Center for Injury Prevention and Control to bring national attention to the burden of injury and violence and employs a public health approach for its prevention and control.
 We recognize policy strategies are key in addressing injury and violence prevention at a population-based level as well.

-These activities are a part of the Center for Professional Development, Public Health Systems and Partnerships' work, which brings together several programs to educate, inform and communicate with the public health workforce.
+These activities are a part of the Center for Public Health Practice and Professional Development's work, which brings together several programs to educate, inform and communicate with the public health workforce.

 A Tale of Two Pandemics: How COVID-19 and Racism Intersect with Intimate Partner Violence